econtrerasd/Foenix-Sprite-Editor/README.md

 ---------------------------
 The Save file structure is very simple*

-* First byte - number of sprites in file
+First byte - number of sprites in file
-* Sprite data - blocks of 1024 bytes for each sprite in the file
+Sprite data - blocks of 1024 bytes for each sprite in the file

-*The file structure might change in the future if more features are introduced, but if this happens compatibility will be maintained with the current file structure
+*The file structure might change in the future if more features are introduced, but if this happens I'll take care to maintain compatibility with the current file structure

 LOADING A SPRITE FROM BASIC
 ----------------------------
-Loading a Sprite File is as simple as using BLOAD to load the save file, for example:
+Loading a Sprite File is simple, using BLOAD to load the sprite file into memory, for example:

 BLOAD "SPRFILE.SPR", &H100000

 This example loads the sprite file into RAM beginning at Address $100000

-* The first byte at $100000 will contain the number of sprites in the file
-* After figuring out how many sprites use a MEMCOPY command to transfer the adequate number of sprites to VRAM Memory*
+-The first byte at $100000 will contain the number of sprites in the file -After figuring out how many sprites use a MEMCOPY command to transfer the adequate number of sprites to VRAM Memory*

 For example if you only have one sprite you would use the following command to transfer sprites to VRAM, in this example to $C00000

 MEMCOPY LINEAR &H100001,1024 to LINEAR &HC00000,1024

-*Currently the BLOAD command can't load data directly into VRAM memory, that's why you need to load to regular RAM first
+*Currently the BLOAD command can't load data directly into VRAM memory, that's why you need to load the sprites into regular RAM first

 LIMITATIONS & KNOWN ISSUES
 --------------------------
-* Theoretically the sprite editor is limited to editing 255 sprites (not that I have tried to test that many yet)
+* Theoretically the sprite editor is limited to editing 255 sprites (not that I have tried to define that many sprites... yet)